 Name any relevant benefits, for example vehicle, mobile phone, computer, uniform, travel, health insurance or other allowances.

-Specify employee compliance requirements such as first aid certificate, working with children checks, police or bankruptcy checks, licenses, certifications or registrations, continuing education, and a requirement to comply with workplace policies.
+Specify employee compliance requirements such as vaccinations, first aid certificates, working with children checks, police or bankruptcy checks, licenses, certifications or registrations, continuing education, and a requirement to comply with workplace policies.

 Make sure you review the contract on a regular basis, keeping it updated and compliant with new legislation affecting employment.

 Developing your own complying employment contracts can be tricky.
-WorkPlacePLUS can support employers with tailoring employment contracts to suit your specific circumstances.
+WorkPlacePLUS can support employers with tailoring employment agreements to suit your specific circumstances.

-In addition, the WorkPlacePLUS team can help mitigate your employment risk by conducting a review of your current Human Resources and employment processes and practices, to identify areas for improvement.
+In addition, the WorkPlacePLUS team can help mitigate your business risk by reviewing your current HR documentation and practices, to identify areas for compliance or improvement.